Dangerous Goods Act 1985 and related Regulations (review)

 Reviewable decisions – applications under section 20B

-- if the decision is to forfeit a thing or a document, within 28 days after the day on which the decision first came to your notice
+- if the decision is to forfeit a thing or a document, within 28 days of being made aware of the decision

-- if the decision is made under the regulations, within 14 days after you receive confirmation of the decision or the new decision
+- if the decision is made under the regulations, within 14 days of receiving confirmation of the decision or the new decision

-- in the case of any other decision, within 14 days after the day on which the decision first came to your notice or the day you received a statement of reasons whichever period ends last.
+- in the case of any other decision, within 14 days of being made aware of the decision or the day you received a statement of reasons

 Refusal to issue or renew licences – applications under section 22

-Make your application to VCAT at any time within the period of one month after receipt of the notice of refusal under section 21(7).
+Apply to VCAT within one month of being notified of refusal under section 21(7).

 Conditions on licences – applications under section 23